KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 The maximum amount of coins created via this method across all transactions per block is capped at `(1000000 * <percentage>)`.

-::: tip
+::: tip(FIXME coinbase can only have 2 vouts, 1 to pay miner, 1 to pay ac_pubkey correct amount.
+Also joker is team member now)
 Vout 1 of each coinbase transaction must be the correct amount sent to the corresponding pubkey.
-The `vout` type for all coinbase vouts must be `pubkey` as opposed to `pubkeyhash`.
 This only affects a miner trying to use a stratum.
 Community member, Blackjok3r, developed a coinbase overide method for this purpose.
 Please see [this repo](https://github.com/blackjok3rtt/knomp#disable-coinbase-mode) for details.
 :::

 #### ac_perc with ac_founders